NiinS/prakamya-j24/README.md

 tracking.

 <hr/>
-Contact: Nitin Singh (sin.nitins@gmail.com) for any enquiries or suggestions.
+Contact: sin.nitins@gmail.com (nitin-s) for any enquiries or suggestions.
 Feel free to raise an enhancement request via the issue tracker.